RT-PLUS/MAJOR-CHAT/README.md

 ==============================
 ==============================

-step1:verifey you install python linux:sudo apt install python3
+step1:verifey you install python. linux:sudo apt install python3
 Windows:install python make sure python have Path on windows
 ================================
-step2: make sure you install flask to run flask:pip install flask
+step2: make sure you install flask to run. flask:pip install flask
 ================================
 ste3: after finish you need to creat tunnel, you can use "cloudflared".